CariZa/tekton-examples/README.md

 Some gotchas:

-- Some of the reesources depend on other resources existing before they run
+- Some of the resources depend on other resources existing before they run
 - TODO: Check if there's a way to flag a resource to only run once another resource exists

 Check the dashboard: